Biden leads Trump. So did Hillary Clinton. For Democrats, it’s a worrisome campaign deja vu

 “We know the president being on the road moves numbers combined with an aggressive ground game, which Joe Biden doesn’t have,” Trump campaign adviser Corey Lewandowski said.

 Democrats share some of this concern.
-They have watched their voters turn out early this year, embracing vote by mail and other forms of early voting — but will not know until Election Day whether those early votes cannibalize the numbers they might otherwise have seen on Election Day.
+They have watched their voters turn out early this year, embracing mail voting and other forms of early voting — but will not know until Election Day whether those early votes cannibalize the numbers they might otherwise have seen on Election Day.
 Republicans, by contrast, expect most of their voters to turn out on Election Day.

-“We’re sort of like a high-jumper jumping as high as we can without yet knowing how high the bar will be because Republicans will set that on Election Day,” said Wisconsin Democratic Party Chair Ben Wikler.
+“We’re sort of like a high-jumper jumping as high as we can without yet knowing how high the bar will be because Republicans will set that on Election Day,” Wisconsin Democratic Party Chair Ben Wikler said.
 “The sense among Democrats is a deep-rooted sense that anything could go wrong at every moment, so we have to do everything we possibly can.”

 Bole, 47, the township commissioner in Pennsylvania, still becomes emotional as he tells the story of his young daughter waking up the morning after Election Day in 2016 and asking: “Did our girl win?”
 Before the returns came in, he was “100 percent” certain Clinton would defeat Trump, he said.